-- There's a Lupin III PS2 game that had spinning items.
-At least one puzzle required you to spin an item to find a code.
+- Lupin III: Treasure of the Sorcerer King has spinning items, and at least one puzzle required you to spin an item to find a code.

 - Trophies in Super Smash Bros.
 Melee and Brawl spin slowly in your gallery, and can be rotated manually.

 - In a similar vein, the 3DS' Street Pass Puzzle Quest allows you to view 3D models of the completed panels as you complete them, including a steadily-rotating scene of Link from Game/Twilight Princess and a "trophy" of Bowser, Mario and Luigi.
 Weirdly, you can only rotate them manually by a very small amount.